-The Intellectual Property Section counsels financial institutions of all sizes about the commercial exploitation of intellectual property assets; management of contractor and strategic partnering agreements; telephony agreement; and compliance with statutory and regulatory privacy requirements, such as the Graham-Leach Bliley Act.
+The Intellectual Property Section counsels financial institutions of all sizes about the commercial exploitation of intellectual property assets, management of contractor and strategic partnering agreements, telephony agreements and compliance with statutory and regulatory privacy requirements, such as the Graham-Leach Bliley Act.
 Areas of proficiency include portfolio prosecution and analysis; software and internet law; litigation and infringement disputes; licensing, contractor and strategic partnering agreements; and other transaction-related services such as patent prosecution and trademark and copyright registration.

-We defend corporate and institutional executors and trustees in matters involving allegations of breach of fiduciary duty, including failure to adhere to the prudent investor rule, improper distribution to beneficiaries and breach of duty of loyalty and impartiality.
+We defend corporate and institutional executors and trustees in matters involving allegations of breach of fiduciary duty, including failure to adhere to the prudent investor rule, improper distribution to beneficiaries, and breach of duty of loyalty and impartiality.
 We advise bank clients with respect to best practices to minimize and avoid fiduciary liability.
-Section attorneys handle trust construction, reformation and rescission suits, as well as tax controversy matters before the Internal Revenue Service (IRS) and state taxing authorities.
-We also represent corporate fiduciaries in tax-related litigation in federal court (including U.S. Tax Court) and state courts.
-On a regular basis, we handle matters involving charitable trusts and tax-exempt organizations and substitution of trustee matters.
+Section attorneys handle trust construction, reformation suits and rescission suits, as well as tax controversy matters before the Internal Revenue Service and state taxing authorities.
+We also represent corporate fiduciaries in tax-related litigation in Federal Court (including U.S. Tax Court) and state courts.
+On a regular basis, we handle matters involving charitable trusts and tax-exempt organizations, and substitution of trustee matters.

-Attorneys in the Financial Services Practice work with the firm's trial teams to represent clients with civil litigation needs in state and federal courts and before administrative agencies at all governmental levels.
-We have significant experience in a wide variety of commercial, banking and finance issues including contracts, construction, secured transactions, creditors' rights, bankruptcy, defense of lender liability claims, eminent domain and regulatory matters.
+Attorneys in the Financial Services Section work with the firm's trial teams to represent clients with civil litigation needs in state and federal courts and before administrative agencies at all governmental levels.
+We have significant experience in a wide variety of commercial, banking and finance issues, including contracts, construction, secured transactions, creditors' rights, bankruptcy, defense of lender liability claims, eminent domain and regulatory matters.